-Here we have set out some guidance on steps you can take should this happen to you.
+Here I have set out some guidance on steps that you can take should this happen to you.

 Simply put, yes you should.
 Your first port of call should always be to contact your ex-partner in a calm manner to try to convince them that it is in the best interest of the child to be returned to you.
 Contact with them should ideally be made by text message or email, which can be used as evidence should the matter proceed through the Courts.